 Another example of a construction site injury third-party claim would be: a subcontractor erects scaffolding which another company’s worker will use to perform his work.
 Further, the subcontractor fails to make sure that the bolts holding the scaffolding are secure, causing the scaffolding to collapse.
 If the worker sustains an injury in this type of construction accident, the subcontractor can be liable for the worker’s injuries.
 This, because the worker was not an employee of the subcontractor.

-What Are Statute of Limitations on Construction Site Injuries in Illinois?
+Statutes of Limitations on Construction Site Injuries in Illinois

 According to Illinois Law, there are time limitations from the date of the accident to file a construction negligence lawsuit.
 These time limits vary depending on who was responsible for your accident (like your employer or a third-party, as mentioned above).